Skip to content

 Automation Commands

 The ProAuth CLI is particularly useful for automation tasks in CI/CD pipelines.
-Two key commands for this purpose are data and label, which allow for configuration as code and localization management.
+The data, label, and viewdefinition commands allow configuration as code, localization management, and Admin UI resource deployment.

 Data Import (Configuration as Code)